-Examples of when an S6 fixed term exclusion can be given include:
+Examples of when an S5 fixed term exclusion can be given include:

-Abuse or assault/sexual harrassment/repeated bullying/repeated breach of equalities/substance abuse/possession of an offensive item/persistent disruption to learning,
+Abuse or assault, sexual harrassment, repeated bullying, repeated breach of equalities, substance abuse, possession of an offensive item, persistent disruption to learning,

 Fixed term exclusions are serious and remain on a student's record.
 The decision to exclude a student lies with the Headteacher or Deputy Headteacher.
 Usually a student will be temporarily excluded from school for 2-3 days for a first major offence.
 If there is no improvement in behaviour when a student returns to school, they may be excluded for a longer period (usually 5 days).
+Safeguarding of students is always taken into account when deciding on proceeding with a fixed term exclusion.
+The Head of Pastoral Care will use established checklists relevant to the incident before making a final decision and may implement an internal isolation whilst decision is being made

-When a student returns to school from a fixed term exclusion, they will attend a readmission meeting and if deemed necessary the Local Authority Inclusion Officer will attend this meeting.
-In order for a successful readmission, the student will commence a monitoring programme, typically a Pastoral Support Plan and meet regularly with their House Leader or other senior members of staff.
+1. When a student returns to school from a fixed term exclusion, they will attend a readmission meeting and if deemed necessary the Local Authority Inclusion Officer will attend this meeting.
+In order for a successful readmission, the student will commence a monitoring programme, typically a Pastoral Support Plan and meet regularly with their Year Leader or other senior members of staff.
 This will detail expectations of the student, targets for improvement and support that the school will provide to help the student improve their behaviour.
+Any student returning from a Fixed Term Exclusion will generally be placed in the Behaviour Recovery Room to support in their transition and return to lessons.